STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Problem Formulation

 \subsection{System Model}

 We first introduce the general problem framework of distributed SGD with local updates in order to reduce communication overhead.
+To implement the local-SGD-based training process, a parameter-server setting with a set of $M$ workers in set $\mathcal{M}\triangleq\left \{ 1,...,M\right \}$ is considered.
+Each worker $m$ maintains a local dataset $\mathcal{D}_m$, which is equally allocated from the global training dataset, and we have $\mathcal{D}=\bigcup_{m\in\mathcal{M}} \mathcal{D}_m$.
 Our objective is to minimize the following empirical risk function given as